 As if to answer the change in my outlook, on my first night in Moni I met a very friendly German called Rainer (pronounced 'Rhiner') and we went out for a slap up beer and cap cai (vegetables, noodles and a stunning soupy sauce), improving my low physical and psychological state immensely.
 The next day I met more and more people, and by the evening six of us had gathered together to eat a huge buffet of local cuisine (for the less-than-scary sum of 4000rp per person, or about 85p).
-It was almost one big happy family as we prepared to scale the heights of Keli Mutu at 4am the next morning.
+We were practically one big happy family as we prepared to scale the heights of Keli Mutu at 4am the next morning.

 The big attractions of Keli Mutu are twofold: first, it's easy to get to the top, as a truck goes up and down for 3000rp a ride; and second, the three main craters are full of coloured water, making the whole experience somewhat surreal.
 The black, green and blue lakes change their colours regularly over time, so although they're named after their colours, the green lake is now very dark brown, the colour it was in the mid-70s.
 There's a convenient lookout where hawkers sell tea, coffee and pancakes, and the truck leaves Moni at 4am, reaching the summit in time for the sunrise.

 It was only after half an hour of following the path away from Moni that I realised I'd made a wrong turn.
 Backtracking, I discovered that the kids had been standing right across the right turn I was supposed to make, and when I asked them why they hadn't pointed me in the right direction, they said that I hadn't stopped for a conversation, so they thought it served me right to go off down the wrong path.
-This might have pissed me off if I hadn't already discovered that getting angry with an Indonesian is like punching bread dough: pointless and more than a little tiring.
+This might have annoyed me if I hadn't already discovered that getting angry with the locals is like punching bread dough: it's pointless and more than a little tiring.
 Sometimes it's good to be reminded that you're a guest in their country, and that your western expectations are not only wrong, they're your problem.
-I had to laugh at the little bastards; served me right for commuting when I should have been strolling.
+I had to laugh at the little bastards; it served me right for commuting when I should have been strolling.

 1 Well, physically unscathed at least.
-With my musical sensibilities I found the hardest part of the journey to be the music, played at decibel levels that the British police would claim justified all those arrests, m'lud...
-Every bus has two tapes, one in Indonesian and one in English, and they're both absolutely abysmal: these tapes are played on auto-reverse for the entire journey, so by the end you know the lyrics to everything (even though you don't know what they mean), and for days these god-awful ditties lilt through the subconscious, gnawing at the soul until you're left weeping on the sidewalk.
+With my musical sensibilities I found the hardest part of the journey to be the music, played at decibel levels that the British police would claim justified all those arrests, m'lud.
+Every bus has two tapes, one in Indonesian and one in English, and they're both absolutely abysmal; these tapes are played on auto-reverse for the entire journey, so by the end you know the lyrics to everything (even though you don't know what they mean), and for days these god-awful ditties lilt through the subconscious, gnawing at the soul until you're left weeping on the sidewalk.
 That's just my humble opinion, of course; I'm sure that some people find Indonesian bus music to be the epitome of symphonic excellence.
 Like the Indonesians, for example, who sing along like people possessed, not exactly adding to the listening experience...